 As described in clause 6, there are six identified key issues.
 These key issues cover different aspects where new technical solutions are needed to fill the gap between the expected PDL services in 3GPP networks and the current network architecture.
 To address those challenges, the following steps could be considered for standardizations by ETSI ISG PDL:

 Specification of architecture enhancement for PDL service provisioning in telecom networks

 Specification of PDL service operation in telecom networks

 Specification of protocol design for PDL service in telecom networks

-Annex: Change History